-Further information regarding eligibility can be found here Childcare Choices
+Further information regarding eligibility and codes can be found here Childcare Choices

-You will need to complete a Parent Declaration Form, which the nursery will provide.
-It is mandatory that we receive this form with a copy of the child’s birth certificate on time, so that any adjustments can be made for any children who attend other settings, or who do not wish to receive funding.
+You will need to complete a Parent Declaration Form, which will be emailed to you from the Head Office using Funding Loop.
+It is mandatory that this is completed and a copy of the child’s birth certificate provided, so that any adjustments can be made.

 Your child is normally entitled to the EYFE from the term after their 3rd birthday.
 For example, if a child becomes 3 years old in February, EYFE starts in the Summer Term which usually starts in April after Easter.